BoldGrid/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.10.1 =
+* Fixed slowdown in memcached engine
+* Fixed Purge Cache menu links so they flush current blog in WPMU
+* Updated Redis cache engine to avoid "Function Redis::delete() is deprecated" warning

 = 0.10.0 =
 * Improved Statistics component for pro users